On the uncertainty from the first-stage estimation of prognostic covariate adjustment in randomized controlled trials: Conclusion

 \section{Conclusion}

-In this study, we derived and compared two types of asymptotic variances for PROCOVA.
-As shown in Theorem \ref{thm: asyvar mat} and Corollary \ref{cor: asyvar scl}, in the general two-sample two-stage estimation framework, the variance estimator that ignores the uncertainty in the first-stage estimation underestimates the asymptotic variance that accounts for that uncertainty, even if the two datasets are independent.
-However, as shown in Theorems \ref{thm: asyvar PROCOVA}--\ref{thm: asyvar PROCOVA general}, in the special case of estimating ATE using PROCOVA in RCTs, a variance estimator that ignores the uncertainty in the prognostic score estimation can appropriately estimate the asymptotic variance that accounts for that uncertainty.
-Furthermore, we constructed two variance estimators for PROCOVA, each corresponding to cases for which prognostic score estimation is accounted for or not, and compared their performances via simulations and data application.
-For the coefficient of treatment assignment, which represents ATE, the two variance estimators performed comparably, except when both sample sizes were small.
+In this study, we derived and compared two asymptotic variances for PROCOVA: one for the case where the first-stage model is known and one for the case where it is estimated.
+As discussed in Section \ref{subsec: theory two-stage}, in the two-sample two-stage estimation framework, the variance estimation that ignores the uncertainty in the first-stage estimation generally leads to underestimation.
+However, as shown in Theorems \ref{thm: asyvar PROCOVA}--\ref{thm: asyvar PROCOVA general}, in the special case of estimating ATE using PROCOVA in RCTs, a variance estimator that ignores the uncertainty in the prognostic score estimation is asymptotically valid.
+Furthermore, we constructed two variance estimators for PROCOVA, each corresponding to cases for which the uncertainty in prognostic score estimation is accounted for or not, and compared their performances via simulations and data application.
+For the coefficient of the treatment, which represents ATE, the two variance estimators performed comparably, except when both sample sizes were small.
 For the intercept and coefficient of the prognostic score, there was a non-negligible difference between the two variance estimators.